developerlxy/wad2-eventhive-ui/README.md

 ## About the code
 EventHive (frontend) is a **Vue** (Vue 2) project, build with **Vite**.
 This project also imports various libraries such as **Vuex**, **Vue Router** and **Vuetify** for state management, routing and components library.

-EventHive (backend) is build with **ExpressJS** and deployed on Google Firebase.
+EventHive (backend) is built with **ExpressJS** and deployed on Google Firebase.
 It is connected to our **MongoDB** on the cloud to retrieve information such as user data and event details.

 ## Getting started